Mame Faye

-Mame Faye (August 15, 1866 – May 5, 1943) (sometimes spelled Mame Fay, Mayme Fay, Maime Fay, etc.) was a madam from Troy, New York.
+Mame Faye, born Mary Alice Faye (August 15, 1866 – May 5, 1943), (sometimes spelled Mame Fay, Mayme Fay, Maime Fay, etc.) was a madam from Troy, New York.
 She ran a brothel at 1725 6th Avenue in the heart of the red-light district, which was known as The Line, from approximately 1906 to 1941.
 Her clients included politicians, factory workers and military men.

 Mame Faye is currently honoured by a New York tugboat bearing her name.

 Personal life

 Mame Faye was born Mary Alice Fahey, the daughter of Irish immigrants Thomas Fahey and Margaret McNamara Fahey.
 She had two siblings: Thomas, who was killed when struck by a train in 1896, and Martha, who later married Michael Myers.

 Faye married a man named Bonter in 1897 (presumed to be saloon owner G. A. Bonter), but Mrs. Mary Bonter reported herself "single" or "widowed" on censuses from 1910 on.
 In the 1905 City Directory she was recorded as living with her brother-in-law (assumed to be Michael Myers) at 330 First Street.

 Little is known about Mary Fahey's life before 1904, when a prostitute named "Mame Fay" was arrested in a sweep of Troy's houses of ill repute.

 After retiring she lived with her nephew Thomas Myers.
 Mrs. Mary Bonter died two years later at the age of 77, leaving an estate valued at $282,690.76 (about $3.5 million today) to her nephew Thomas.
 She was buried in St. Joseph's Cemetery in the Fahey family plot.
 Although she set aside $2,500 to pay for a monument, none was erected until 2006.